We use cookies to track usage and preferences. You can view our cookies policy here.

 Find out more about Delay Repay compensation, refunding or amending your ticket on our handy help pages.

-• Get in touch with our Refunds team within 28 days of your travel date for your refund claim to be valid.
+• Get in touch with our Refunds team or submit your claim from your online account within 28 days of your travel date for your refund claim to be valid

 • We can only give you a refund if you abandoned your train journey altogether.